aitschti/scp-standalone/README.md

 - `--host <host>` (optional, string, default: '127.0.0.1'): Specifies the host address for the proxy server to bind to.
 Defaults to localhost (127.0.0.1) for local access.

+- `--proxy <proxy_url>` (optional, string): Specifies a proxy URL to use for all HTTP/HTTPS requests (e.g., `socks4://ip:port` or `http://ip:port`).
+This is optional and allows routing traffic through a proxy server.
+Requires the `PySocks` library for SOCKS proxies.

 - `--best` (optional, flag): Forces the proxy to use the best quality playlist instead of the variants playlist.
 This serves a single high-quality stream directly, bypassing quality selection options.
 This may improve quality for some players (no switching).

 - `--verbose` (optional, flag): Enables verbose logging, which includes debug messages from the proxy handler in addition to standard info logs.
 Useful for troubleshooting.

-- `-h` or `--help`: Displays help information about all available arguments and exits.
+- `-h` or `--help`: Displays help information about all available arguments.

 ## Features